vanshika145/Policy/server/DEPLOYMENT_CHECKLIST.md

 ## ⚠️ Important Notes

-- **PDF files only** - Word documents and emails not supported to avoid Rust compilation
+- **PDF files only** - Word documents and emails not supported
-- **OpenAI embeddings only** - No HuggingFace fallback to avoid large dependencies
+- **SQLite fallback** - Database works without PostgreSQL
-- **Simplified dependencies** - Removed all packages requiring Rust compilation
+- **Minimal dependencies** - Only essential packages included
+- **Test first** - Try minimal requirements if full requirements fail

 ## ✅ Ready for Deployment!

 Your backend is now ready for deployment to Render.
-All Rust compilation issues have been resolved by simplifying the dependencies.
+If the main requirements.txt still fails, try using requirements-minimal.txt for a basic deployment.